LLnCSoftware/mserve/README(original).md

 is selected by copying it to the global variable "check".
 Currently, there are 3 dispatch algorithms available:

 - **orig**: From the original.
 Always select the first not-busy server from the top of the list.
 - **even**: Avoids unused or under-utilized servants.
-Always select the next not-busy server further down the list from last dispatch.
+Always select the next not-busy server ⚠️[farther] down the list from last dispatch.
 - **match**: Attempts to improve performance by keeping similar queries on the same servant so that data will be "warm".

 The "match" algorithm is the default.